Multi-User Endpoints

 }

 The executable must identify the successfully mapped identity in the output document by the id field.
-For example, if an LDAP lookup of alicia@legal.your_institution.com were to result in Alicia for this MEP host, then the output document might read:
+For example, if an LDAP lookup of alicia@legal.your_institution.com were to result in Alicia for this endpoint host, then the output document might read:

 Hypothetical identity_mapping_output#1.0.0 document from an external script